slavpilus/git-switcher/README.md

    ./setup.sh
    ```

-4. Copy your SSH keys to the directories created by the setup script:
+4. Copy your SSH keys to the directories created by the setup script (adjust to match your SSH keys names):
    - Work SSH keys:
      ```bash
      cp ~/.ssh/id_rsa_work ~/ssh-keys/work/id_rsa